Carlos Zambrano (footballer): FC St. Pauli

 It was announced on 10 July 2010 that FC St. Pauli signed Zambrano on a two–year loan, with a purchase option included.
 Upon joining the club, where he was given a number five shirt, Zambrano said: "I am pleased that it is now perfect.
 It is a great team.
 They have just promoted, but have enough development potential.
 If you can continue working calmly, then maybe there is more in it than the fight against relegation I look forward to the great fans."

 Zambrano made his FC St. Pauli debut, starting the whole game in a 1–0 loss against Chemnitzer FC in the first round of the DFB Pokal.
 He made his league debut for the club in the opening game of the season against SC Freiburg, starting the whole game and helped the side win 3–1.
 Since making his debut, he became a first team regular for the side, playing in the centre–back position.
 Zambrano played a role when he set up a goal for Gerald Asamoah to score the equaliser, as FC St. Pauli won 2–1 against Borussia Mönchengladbach on 21 September 2010.
 Zambrano then scored his first goal for the club, in a 3–1 loss against Eintracht Frankfurt on 30 October 2010.
 However, he suffered an injury that kept him out for a month.
-Zambrano made his return to the starting line–up against SC Freiberg on 15 January 2011 and helped the side draw 2–2.
+Zambrano made his return to the starting line–up against SC Freiburg on 15 January 2011 and helped the side draw 2–2.
 Later in the 2010–11 season, he continued to be sidelined, being suspended and then suffered a tendon ligament tear in his right thigh during a match against 1.
 FC Nürnberg, result in him sidelined for the rest of the season.
 Although the club was eventually relegated since being sidelined, Zambrano finished his first season, making twenty–one appearances and scoring once in all competitions.